KrhystFerrari/KrhystFerrari/README.md

 ## HELLO!!
-My name is Krhystofferson, I'm a Web Developer from Brazil! 🖖
+My name is Krhystofferson, I'm a Full Stack Developer from Brazil! 🖖

 About me?
 So...